abirdas12/Java_Projects/README.md

 # Java_Projects
-These are all java projects that I have done in my Software Design Lab course.
+These are all of my java projects that I have done in my Software Design Lab course.